-Nothing in the funding materials (including without limitation, the guidelines, the supplementary guidance or the funding agreement) is or should be regarded as advice.
-You must satisfy yourself by undertaking your own investigations or seeking advice at your own cost.
+Nothing in the funding materials (including without limitation the guidelines, the supplementary guidance or the funding agreement) is or should be regarded as advice.
+You must undertake your own investigations or seeking advice at your own cost.

-6.2.2 No obligation to update
+7.2.2 No obligation to update